CDRH/datura/projects/oscys/schema.md

 ### id
 * **id**
 * **slug** (I have been using this in some contexts to indicate where the files are found, i.e. cody/xml/tei/.
-Should include the shorthand version of the project, i.e. “cody” at the least)
+Should include the shorthand version of the project, i.e. "cody" at the least)
-* **project** (the full CDRH name of the resource, e.g. “The William F. Cody Archive”)
+* **project** (the full CDRH name of the resource, e.g. "The William F. Cody Archive")
 * **uri** (full URI of resource)
 * **uriXML** (full URL to XML of data, when available)
 * **uriHTML** (full URL to HTML snippit of data)